DJtheRedstoner/YetAnotherSkyblockMod/README.md

 - Hide other HUD mods in skyblock (See the table below for currently supported mods)
 - Hide absorption hearts in skyblock
 - Slayer boss oof sound (requires oof mod)
+- Quickly report party advertisement bots with `/preport` or `/partyreport`

 ## Curently Supported Mods